-Rorthern Upper Guinea Classified as Continentally Outstanding, this ecoregion, togethern Upper Guinea, Fouta Djallon and Mount Nimba, for Guinean bioregion, which has a distinct fish fauna.
-Around if ish species found in the coastal streams and rivers are endemic frogs, four endemic freshwater crabs, two endemics. orms the Upper Guinea Southern Upper Guinea, Fouta Djallon and Mount Nimba, for Guinean bioregion, which has a distinct fish fauna.
-Around a fish species found in the coastal streams and rivers are end orms the Upper fish species found in the coastal streams and rivers are end 28% of the 160 endemic frogs, four endemic freshwater crabs. two endemic five endemic mollusks live within the waters of the ecoregic birds are found on the floodplains.
-Mangrove forests provid spawning grounds for many species of fish, insects and she variety of aquatic reptiles and mammals are found within the including all three species of African crocodile, the Vulnerab ole West African manatee, and the Endangered pygmy hippopotamus.
-S. Tomé and Classified as Bioregionally Outstanding, this ecoregion has Príncipe overall freshwater faunal richness but high levels of endemi Annobón taxa.
-Nine species of amphibian live in the ecoregion, all of endemic.
-Only two species of freshwater fish and three spe mollusk are found on the islands.
-The ecoregion also suppo and Critically Endangered Príncipe dropwing dragonfly (Triti endemic freshwater crab (Potamonautes margaritarius) and endemic freshwater chab (Potamonautes marganitarius) and endemic freshwater shrimps (Atya intermedia; A. sulcatipes zariquieyi and M. chevalieri). s, macrobraciium Southern Upper Classified as Bioregionally Outstanding, this ecoregion is ch aracterized by Guinea relatively short and partly torrential rivers and streams, wh highly endemic freshwater fish and crab fauna.
-Around one fish species in the ecoregion are endemic, with particularly endemism within Cyprinodontidae, Cyprinidae and Cichlidae these fish are adapted to life in fast-flowing rivers with rock mammals are also found in the ecoregion, including the Vul African manatee and the Endangered pygmy hippopotamus s.
+Ecoregion Characteristics Northern Upper Classified as Continentally Outstanding, this ecoregion, together with Guinea Southern Upper Guinea, Fouta Djallon and Mount Nimba, forms the Upper Guinean bioregion, which has a distinct fish fauna.
+Around 28% of the 160 fish species found in the coastal streams and rivers are endemic.
+Ten endemic frogs, four endemic freshwater crabs, two endemic dragonflies and five endemic mollusks live within the waters of the ecoregion.
+Overwintering birds are found on the floodplains.
+Mangrove forests provide breeding and spawning grounds for many species of fish, insects and shellfish.
+A large variety of aquatic reptiles and mammals are found within the ecoregion, including all three species of African crocodile, the Vulnerable West African manatee, and the Endangered pygmy hippopotamus.
+S. Tomé and Classified as Bioregionally Outstanding, this ecoregion has extremely low Príncipe overall freshwater faunal richness but high levels of endemism among certain Annobón taxa.
+Nine species of amphibian live in the ecoregion, all of which are endemic.
+Only two species of freshwater fish and three species of freshwater mollusk are found on the islands.
+The ecoregion also supports the endemic and Critically Endangered Príncipe dropwing dragonfly ( Trithemis nigra ), an endemic freshwater crab ( Potamonautes margaritarius ) and four species of endemic freshwater shrimps ( Atya intermedia; A. sulcatipes; Macrobrachium zariquieyi and M. chevalieri).
+Southern Upper Classified as Bioregionally Outstanding, this ecoregion is characterized by Guinea relatively short and partly torrential rivers and streams, which support a Camea highly endemic freshwater fish and crab fauna.
+Around one fifth of the 151 fish species in the ecoregion are endemic, with particularly high levels of endemism within Cyprinodontidae, Cyprinidae and Cichlidae families.
+Many of these fish are adapted to life in fast-flowing rivers with rocky bottoms.
+Rare mammals are also found in the ecoregion, including the Vulnerable West African manatee and the Endangered pygmy hippopotamus.
 Eleven of the 52 amphibian species present are endemic.
-Upper Niger Classified as Nationally Important, this ecoregion is home to with species specialized to live in steep and rapidly flowing specialization is distinguishing for the ecoregion's aquatic b fish species are found in the ecoregion, eight of which are e aquatic mammals, reptiles and waterbirds are found in the ecoregion, including the Vulnerable West African manatee. ioulou duo to ito Western This ecoregion is classified as Globally Outstanding, in parti Equatorial higher-level taxonomic endemism.
-The western equatorial of Crater Lakes Cameroon contain a highly endemic aquatic fauna, with as endemism in fish.
-In lake Barombi Mbo, 12 of the 15 fish sp endemic, and four of the five tilapiine genera are endemic. support an endemic sponge and an endemic shrimp.
-The ed support an endering sponge and an endering similar.
-The ed nearly 60 species present are endemic to the surrounding for Volta Delimited by the Volta basin, which is shared by six countries. covers much of Ghana and extends into Burkina Faso and N dammed close to its mouth, at Akosombo, forming the world artificial lake.
-An estimated 240 fish species have been reco the Volta ecoregion.
-The eight species restricted to the ecoregion are Brycinus luteus (EN), Micropanchax bracheti (EN), Chiloglanis voltae (LC), Synodontis voltae (DD), Synodontis macrophthalmus (CR), Enteromius vandewallei (DD), Proothobranchius seymouri (EN) and, Irvineia voltae (EN).
+Upper Niger Classified as Nationally Important, this ecoregion is home to a rich fish fauna, with species specialized to live in steep and rapidly flowing waters.
+This specialization is distinguishing for the ecoregion's aquatic biodiversity.
+150 fish species are found in the ecoregion, eight of which are endemic.
+Several aquatic mammals, reptiles and waterbirds are found in the ecoregion, including the Vulnerable West African manatee.
+Western This ecoregion is classified as Globally Outstanding, in particular due to its Equatorial higher-level taxonomic endemism.
+The western equatorial crater lakes of Crater Lakes Cameroon contain a highly endemic aquatic fauna, with as much as 75% endemism in fish.
+In lake Barombi Mbo, 12 of the 15 fish species present are endemic, and four of the five tilapiine genera are endemic.
+The lakes also support an endemic sponge and an endemic shrimp.
+The ecoregion also supports a species-rich amphibian fauna with high endemism: one-third of nearly 60 species present are endemic to the surrounding forests.
+Volta Delimited by the Volta basin, which is shared by six countries, this ecoregion covers much of Ghana and extends into Burkina Faso and Mali.
+The river is dammed close to its mouth, at Akosombo, forming the world's largest artificial lake.
+An estimated 240 fish species have been recorded from the Volta ecoregion.
+The eight species restricted to the ecoregion are Brycinus luteus (EN), Micropanchax bracheti (EN), Chiloglanis voltae (LC), Synodontis voltae (DD), (EN), Chilogranis voltae (LC), Synodontis voltae (DD), Synodontis macrophthalmus (CR), Enteromius vandewallei (DD), Proothobranchius seymouri (EN) and, Irvineia voltae (EN).